juliangruendner/ketos_develop/README.md

 ### Basic Ketos Instance
 The Ketos application is a microservice architecture, which runs multiple services on docker containers.
 Each service and the ketos gui are kept in separate repositories, which are merged into one using this (main) repository.

-to pull all the subrepositories execute the `git_update.sh` in the root of this project. - This will pull all the other ketos repositories for you.
+to pull all the subrepositories execute the `git_update.sh` in the root of this project. - This will pull all the other KETOS repositories for you.

 #### create environment docker images
-Ketos needs environment docker images to provide researchers with different docker environments.
-These images can be hosted on a docker registry and shared bewtween ketos instances.
+KETOS needs environment docker images to provide researchers with different Docker environments.
+These images can be hosted on a Docker registry and shared bewtween KETOS instances.
 However for the purpose of a simple setup we provide you with a "buildEnvironmentImages.sh" to build the needed images locally.

 ```bash
 buildEnvironmentImages.sh